 At CA we take users’ right to data privacy and protection very seriously.
 We have always had a comprehensive and effective data protection program in place which complies with existing law and abides by the data protection principles.
 However, we recognise our obligations in updating and expanding this program to meet the demands of the GDPR and the Dutch Data Protection Act.

-We collect the following information you provide us with directly through our forms and third-party applications, such as Drift chat box:
+We collect the following information you provide us with directly through our forms and/or third-party applications:

 • Your name;